 Weather: Spring and Fall days in southern Utah are generally mild to warm, with cool nights.
 Rain, and even snow, is always possible.

-The group will meet mid-morning at a location in central Grand Junction for an overview of the tour and then depart for a drive across the Colorado National Monument, discussing the geology and the history of the Grand Valley with a few short walks and stops for dramatic overviews into the Grand Valley.
-Drive west on I-70 with a brief stop at Thompson Springs to view petroglyphs and pictographs on cliff walls.
+The group will meet in the morning at a location in central Grand Junction for an overview of the tour and then depart for a drive across the Colorado National Monument, discussing the geology and the history of the Grand Valley with a few short walks for dramatic overviews.
+Drive west with a brief stop at Thompson Springs to view petroglyphs and pictographs on cliff walls.

-Continue west on I-70 across the San Rafael Swell, a major dome rising from the desert floor, making several stops for panoramic views to ‘read’ the landscapes and illustrate the links between the rock formations, the history of Native Americans, ranchers, outlaws and mining.
+Continue west across the San Rafael Swell, a major dome rising from the desert floor, making several stops for panoramic views to ‘read’ the landscapes and hear about Native Americans, ranchers, outlaws and mining.
 Picnic lunch at one of the stops.

-Continue to Blanding making several stops to view prehistoric ruins along the roadside and along a short trail.
-Turning south on UT 191 at Blanding leads across the flat plains into Bluff where we will check into Bluff Dwelling Resort and Spa for two nights.
+Continue to Blanding making several stops to view prehistoric ruins along the roadside and abandoned ruins at the end of a short trail.
+Turning south on UT 191 at Blanding leads across the flat plains into Bluff.

 Morning free to enjoy the hotel spa, explore the town of Bluff and Bluff Fort, or participate in an optional morning tour with choices of the Wolfman Panel, Monarch Cave (with 3 miles of moderate hiking) or a drive across the Valley of the Gods and up the Moki Dugway to the Muley Point Overlook.
 Many of these areas are now protected in the boundaries of the Bears Ears National Monument.
 We can arrange a tour with a local guide.